Get estimate

 Common Pitfalls in Product Discovery and How to Overcome Them

-Now that we’ve covered the deliverables let’s dive into potential pitfalls we might encounter during the product discovery stage and learn how we can navigate them effectively.
+Now we’ve covered the deliverables let’s dive into the pitfalls we might face during product discovery and how we can navigate them.

-Knowing how to avoid these can lead to successful product delivery.
+Knowing how to get around these will mean successful product delivery.

-One major pitfall is not understanding customer needs.
+One big pitfall is not understanding customer needs.

-Many teams start with assumptions rather than facts, which can result in a product that doesn’t solve real problems.
+Many teams start with assumptions not facts and end up with a product that doesn’t solve real problems.

-Without it, teams might enter a saturated market or miss important competitive and valuable insights.
+Without it teams will enter a crowded market or miss out on competitive and valuable insights.

-Comprehensive market analysis can identify gaps and opportunities, as Dropbox did when they realized there was a need for simple, reliable cloud storage amidst more complex competitors.
+Market analysis can reveal gaps and opportunities, as Dropbox did when they saw the need for simple, reliable cloud storage among more complex competitors.

-Products can miss the mark if teams don’t incorporate user input.
+Products will miss the mark if teams don’t include user input.

-Focusing too much on adding features rather than solving core problems can lead to a bloated product.
-Prioritizing features based on user needs and the value they deliver can prevent unnecessary complexity.
+Prioritising features based on user needs and the value they deliver will prevent unnecessary complexity.

 Sebastien Phlix, Product Manager at N26, suggests using five key filters to determine which ideas are worth pursuing:

 1. Does it align with business goals?
-If an idea doesn’t support the metrics or company goals your team is focusing on, set it aside for now.
+If an idea doesn’t support the metrics or company goals your team is working on, put it on the backburner for now.

 2. Is it relevant to your target audience?
-Use your research from earlier stages to see if the idea meets the needs of your potential users.
+Use the research you did earlier to see if the idea meets the needs of your users.

 3. Do the numbers add up?
 Quickly calculate which metric the idea will impact and by how much.
-This helps in comparing different solutions to a problem.
+This helps you compare different solutions to a problem.

 4. Are people asking for it?
-Consider feedback from customers or stakeholders who have requested similar ideas.
+Consider feedback from customers or stakeholders who have asked for similar ideas.

 5. Would it be a mistake not to pursue it?
-Ask your team this question to surface interesting insights and promising ideas that might otherwise be overlooked.
+Ask your team this and you’ll surface interesting insights and good ideas that would otherwise be ignored.

 5 Key Filters to Determine Which Ideas Are Worth Pursuing

-Once you have a shortlist of ideas, use a prioritization framework to score them based on predicted value and feasibility, assessing the viability of each idea.
+Once you have your ideas, use a prioritization framework to score them on value and feasibility, and evaluate each idea.

-Finally, misalignment with business goals can result in wasted resources.
+And misalignment with business goals will waste resources.

 Wrapping up